image

 Can project controls be applied to small-scale projects?

-Yes, project controls can be scaled and adapted for projects of any size.
+Yes, project controls can be scaled and applied to any size of the project.

 How often should project controls be reviewed and updated?